netxms/netxms-doc/admin/event-processing.rst

        ``%[name/calculate]``.
 Script parameters can be specified in brackets, e.g.: ``%[name(123,"A textual parameter")]``
    * - ``%{name}``
      - Value of custom attribute.
+Expansion is attempted in the following order:

+        #.
+If macro is called in DCI context (in a field in DCI properties or when
+           processing threshold violation event), custom attribute
+           ``name::instance`` is taken, where ``instance`` is instance of a DCI.
+        #.
+If above custom attribute is not found, ``name`` custom attribute is
+           taken.

+       If custom attribute exists, but has empty value, this empty value is taken (if this macro is used in a place where its value is converted to numeric value - e.g. as threshold value for a numeric DCI - then empty value will be converted to 0).
    * - ``%{name:default_value}``
      - Value of custom attribute.
+Expansion is attempted in the following order:

+         #.
+If macro is called in DCI context (in a field in DCI properties or
+            when processing threshold violation event), custom attribute ``name::instance`` is taken, where ``instance`` is instance of a DCI.
+         #.
+If above custom attribute is not found, ``name`` custom attribute is
+            taken.
-If such custom attribute does not exists on a particular node, ``default_value`` is taken.
+         #.
+If above custom attribute is not found, ``default_value`` is taken.

        If custom attribute exists, but has empty value, this empty value is taken (if this macro is used in a place where its value is converted to numeric value - e.g. as threshold value for a numeric DCI - then empty value will be converted to 0).
    * - ``%<name>``
      - Event's parameter with given name.
    * - ``%<{format-specifier}name>``